Winter storms, January to February 2014

 Around 6 major storms hit through this period, separated by intervals of 2 to 3 days.
-The sequence of storms followed an earlier stormy period from mid-December 2013 to early January 2014.
+The sequence of storms followed an earlier stormy period from Winter storms, December 2013 to January 2014.
 Taken individually, the first two storms were notable but not exceptional for the winter period.
 However, the later storms from early to mid-February were much more severe.
 Overall, the period from mid-December 2013 to mid-February 2014 saw at least 12 major winter storms, and, when considered overall, this was the stormiest period of weather the UK has experienced for at least 20 years.

 Strong winds and huge waves made conditions extremely dangerous around exposed coastlines - particularly in the south and west, and caused widespread transport disruption.
 There were major flooding problems, with the Somerset Levels continuing to be inundated with floodwaters from the New Year period.
 Severe flooding also occurred along sections of the River Thames.

 The photographs below provide some indication of weather impacts experienced from these storms.

 This image shows huge waves battering the Cornish coast at Porthleven on 5 February Photograph courtesy Matt Clark, Met Office

 An aerial view of flooding on the Somerset levels on 2 February.
 Copyright Tim Pestridge.
 For a satellite image, see the January 2014

 This image shows the south-west main-line railway at Dawlish, Devon, suspended in mid-air after the foundations were washed away by the storm of 5 February.
 Photograph courtesy Matt Clark, Met Office